ymyke/cardio/README.md

 # Next up

-- Bug: Why is there a ghost here? https://monosnap.com/file/yyaT9Gk55JsxgJUX9Fv0qCCQkBbMyJ

 - Bug: Church Mouse produces cards that will be in the player's deck.
 Should remove the copies that get produced in a fight.
 How?
 Add some copy flag?

-- UI Bug: Need differrent symbol for INSTANTDEATH.
+- UX bug: Here you don't know where the cursor is when you'd like to place on slot 0 or
+  1: https://monosnap.com/file/qCu7dKiPJJhhMu0emorLv0wXSpi3SX
+  => Need different color for cursor and marked positions.
+  => Also, change the cursor's color when the card is ready to be placed (but the user still needs to pick a place for it)

 - Add more cards
 - Refine FightLocation and Computerstrategy so the game becomes harder and harder as the rungs increase.
 - Smooth "state" changes such as map -> fight, fight won / fight -> map, game over, ...
 - Add more skills.
 - Should there be additional scores in addition to the rung?
 Something that better reflects the difficulty mastered by that run?
 E.g., number of fights?
 Or should there be a score per fight (maybe something that reflects how hard the fight is)?
 - Are there 3 (to 4) broad card categories?
   - 1. All that concectually exist.
   - 2. The ones the player knows about.
   - 3. The ones the player owns.
   - (4. The ones in different decks during a fight.)
 (Add these thoughts to DOMAIN.)

-- Bug?
-Hamster attacks even though it has no power?
 - Spirits: keep them between fights (as it is now)?

-- UX bug: Here you don't know where the cursor is when you'd like to place on slot 0 or
-  1: https://monosnap.com/file/qCu7dKiPJJhhMu0emorLv0wXSpi3SX
-  => Need different color for cursor and marked positions.
-  => Also, change the cursor's color when the card is ready to be placed (but the user still needs to pick a place for it)

 - Save and load game state.